n1t5ua5/code-journal/journal.md

 Practice began today by doing something easy with arrays.
 I started by declraring variables set equal to an array with a list of names as strings.
 Then adding more names to the original array & comparing it with a second variable that was set equal to the previous variable.
-...here's what it looked like below.. const players = ['Savi', 'Sage', 'Snickers']
-// declared a variable named players equal to an array of names as strings const team = players;
-// declared second variable equal to first variable console.log(players, team);
-// printed both variables in console team[3] = 'Sadie';
-// added a new name to team array
-...this is what i printed to the console when i input the team & players variables...
-(4) ['Wes', 'Sarah', 'Ryan', 'Poppy']
-(4) ['Wes', 'Sarah', 'Ryan', 'Poppy'] team
-(4) ['Wes', 'Sarah', 'Ryan', 'Sage'] players
-(4) ['Wes', 'Sarah', 'Ryan', 'Sage']
-...utilized the .concat method to make a copy of the old array & then with an es6 spread operator... (no pun intended) const team4 = [...players];
-// declared variable equal to an array of a copy of players team4[3] = 'lee-paw';
-// added a new name to team array console.log(team4);
-// printed team4 array to console
-const team5 = Array.from(players);
-// declare new variable named team5 set equal to the Array.from() method which is calling the players variable ...this is what i printed to the console when i input the team & players variables... team5
-(4) ['Wes', 'Sarah', 'Ryan', 'Poppy'] team5[3] = 'cool'
-'cool'
-players
-(4) ['Wes', 'Sarah', 'Ryan', 'Poppy'] team5
-(4) ['Wes', 'Sarah', 'Ryan', 'cool']
-The differences between references & copies seem subtle at first but after practicing in the console with making them too I now realize their differences in literal terms too.
-I will write out the code I used once more below... const person = {
-name: 'Sage S',
-age: 80
-};
-const captain = person;
-captain.number = 99;
 I'm running out of time to write out the code but for the next few steps I learned to copy / reference objects, but I will talk about what
 I wrote on line 99 real quick: const sage = Object.assign({}, savi);  The Object.assign() method is used to copy the properties from the savi object to a new object which in this case is a blank one with nothing in it by default.
 I'm also going to reverse the